 - Fathers have the right to fully explore whatever legal options are available to them to have an active role in the life of their kids.

-In the past, family law courts favored the mother.
+In the past, courts favored the mother.
 This is no longer the case, as courts are recognizing that children do better when allowed to have regular access to both parents.
 If you are a father who is facing difficulty regarding custody, paternity or regular visitation, you would be wise to learn more about your rights.

 Fighting for fatherhood